Open all

 Admissions

-Most children join at the lower end of the school in nursery or Reception, although there is a growing intake into Year 3 (the school gets bigger as the year groups go up, so there are four forms by Year 8).
+Most children join at the lower end of the school in nursery or reception, although there is a growing intake into Year 3 (the school gets bigger as the year groups go up, so there are four forms by Year 8).
 Entry into Year 4 and above includes an interview, plus testing in English, maths and non-verbal reasoning.

 Best get in early, we say – entry into Years 7 and 8 is much more competitive as families move from local preps to Junior King’s for a solid two-year preparation for The King’s School (pupils can sometimes receive a through offer which includes a place at the secondary school), and boarding places are getting snapped up particularly quickly.
 Scholarships and bursaries are both available.